fenago/nlp-pytorch/lab_guides/Lab_4.md

 fundamentals of deep learning and NLP preprocessing, we are ready to start training our own deep learning models from scratch.

-In the next chapter, we will explore the fundamentals of NLP and demonstrate how to build the most widely used models within the field of deep NLP: recurrent neural networks.
+In the next lab, we will explore the fundamentals of NLP and demonstrate how to build the most widely used models within the field of deep NLP: recurrent neural networks.